 Blackburn with Darwen

 § This page gives an overview of the Blackburn with Darwen local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Blackburn with Darwen lies in east Lancashire, set in a valley surrounded by Pennine hills.
 Blackburn is the largest town, with a cathedral, museums, and a strong textile heritage, while Darwen adds charm with its market and landmark Darwen Tower overlooking the moors.
 The West Pennine Moors dominate the surrounding landscape, offering reservoirs, heather moorland, and scenic trails.
 Canals, parks, and villages add to the variety, blending industrial heritage with natural beauty.